jbakjaskier/credit-cushion/README.md

 4. Update application routing in the top
    - Currently it says Products and Customers when in reality it should be saying "Loans" and "Products"

+5. Ability to display when a hardship requires action in the loan list

+6. Add Footer

+7. Add Products so that we can view the available products and then load it as a template

+8. Handle when ObjectID is valid but not present in Db - currently triggers the error component

 # Nice to Have / Phase Two